Future of Ageing 2020

 Your booking is not transferable to any other person unless you give ILC written notice at least five working days before the event takes place.

 Payment and cancellation

 You or your organisation must pay ILC-UK Services Ltd the full price for the booking at the time of booking or on receipt of our invoice or otherwise in accordance with our payment instructions.

 A receipt for payment will be issued on your request.
-Unless we have stated otherwise the fee is inclusive of those refreshments and written materials provided in connection with the event that we are responsible for providing.
+Unless we have stated otherwise the fee is inclusive of digital materials provided in connection with the event that we are responsible for providing.

 Unless otherwise indicated prices expressed exclude VAT.

 Payment must be received by us in cleared funds at least three working days before the date of the event.

 You may cancel your attendance at any time before the event and we will issue a refund in accordance with the below cancellation conditions: